Predator (film): Legacy

 The Predator makes an appearance in Tom Clancy's Ghost Recon: Wildlands, in a bonus mission called "The Hunt".
 In 2021, the Predator was featured in the video game Fortnite as a cosmetic outfit for the character and a hidden enemy in the game, the first of which gave players the associated abilities such as invisibility and the shoulder cannon.

-The film inspired Ander Monson's 2022 book "Predator: A Memoir, a Movie, an Obsession".
+The film inspired Ander Monson's 2022 book Predator: A Memoir, a Movie, an Obsession.

-Academy Award Nomination

-When it came time to recognize Predator with an Academy Award nomination, the combination of techniques used had the Academy of Motion Picture Arts and Sciences officials scratching their heads, unsure as to which category the Predator belonged.
-The mechanical features of the character’s head suggested the makeup effects category; but, due to the camouflage effect, there was a visual effects aspect to the character, as well.
-Ultimately, Stan Winston was nominated for an Oscar for Predator in the visual effects category - just as he had been for Aliens - but he and his co-nominees lost to the effects team from Innerspace.
-This illustrates just how confused the Academy was over this new blending of special effects, makeup and visual effects technologies.
-The same year that it categorized the Predator creature as a visual effect, it honored Rick Baker with an Oscar in the makeup category for his work on Harry and the Hendersons.
-This was despite the fact that Harry had been achieved in exactly the same way that the Predator had, with a performer wearing a suit and a mechanical head.
-In fact, the same actor, Kevin Peter Hall had performed in both suits.

-Other media

-Merchandise

-The success of Predator resulted in numerous novels, comic books, video games and toys.
+Video games

+Dutch Schaefer returned as a playable character in the 1994 beat 'em up video game Alien vs. Predator and the 2020 multiplayer video game Predator: Hunting Grounds, Arnold Schwarzenegger reprising his role in the latter game in paid downloadable content (DLC).

+Dutch-Dillon handshake

+The film includes a handshake between Dutch (Schwarzenegger) and Dillon (Weathers), that became a viral meme.
+The handshake, known as the "Epic Handshake", also called "Predator Handshake" or "arm-wrestle handshake", is performed by two individuals slapping opposite hands palm-to-palm, similar to arm wrestling positioning.
+Described as manly and "testosterone-filled", it can be a display of physical dominance, and a way to boast toughness.
+Sometimes it is performed after competitions, for instance during professional wrestling or tennis.
+First becoming a meme when people began creating their own versions, it later returned as an object-labeling meme with a painting of the scene showing the two arms either agreeing or fighting over something.

 Sequels

-The success of Predator led 20th Century Fox to finance three direct sequels over the next thirty-one years, each by different directors, starting with Predator 2 released in 1990.
-Arnold Schwarzenegger has not reprised his role as Dutch Schaefer in the subsequent sequels; he had been made offers to return but declined on all of these occasions. in 2007.
-The third sequel, Predators, was released in 2010, with The Predator released in 2018.
+The success of Predator led 20th Century Fox to finance three direct sequels over the next 31 years, each by different directors.
+This started with Predator 2, which was released in 1990.
+The second sequel, Predators, was released in 2010.
+A fourth film, The Predator, was released in 2018.
+A prequel, Prey, was released in 2022 and an animated anthology, Predator: Killer of Killers was released in 2025, both as Hulu original films.